HugoMVale/PRE-Notebooks/README.md

 ## Contribution

 Contributions and improvements to these notebooks are welcome.
 If you have any suggestions, corrections, or additional materials that could enhance the learning experience, please consider submitting a pull request.

 ## License

 This project is provided under the very permissive [MIT License](LICENSE).

-We hope these lectures and materials provide a valuable resource for your journey into the world of (de)polymerization reaction modeling.
+We hope these notebooks provide a valuable resource for your journey into the world of (de)polymerization reaction modeling.
 Happy learning!